polkascan/py-substrate-interface/README.md

 print(receipt.error_message['name']) # 'LiquidityRestrictions'
 ```

-`ExtrinsicReceipt` objects can also be created with all existing extrinsics on-chain:
+`ExtrinsicReceipt` objects can also be created for all existing extrinsics on-chain:

 ```python